Global Media Forum highlights innovations after COVID disruption | DW | 14.06.2021

 In the wake of the pandemic, he called on media makers from around the world to work harder on "solution-oriented journalism," saying that was what users in the digital world expect from journalists today.

-The crisis created by the coronavirus, one and a half years after SARS-CoV-2 was first reported in Wuhan, China, has possibly already changed the media worldwide more than many could have imagined.
+The crisis created by the coronavirus pandemic, one and a half years after the emergence of SARS-CoV-2 was first reported in Wuhan, China, has possibly already changed the media worldwide more than many could have imagined.

 A global response was needed, he said: "It is not enough for the rich countries of the North to vaccinate themselves, but a large part of the world has no vaccine."